stuarteberg/graph-tool/doc/demos/inference/inference.rst

 .. note::

-   The inference algorithm used is stochastic by nature, and may return a slightly different answer each time it is run.
-This may be due to the fact that there are alternative partitions with similar likelihoods, or that the optimum is difficult to find.
+   The inference algorithm used is stochastic by nature, and may return a different answer each time it is run.
+This may be due to the fact that there are alternative partitions with similar probabilities, or that the optimum is difficult to find.
 Note that the inference problem here is, in general, `NP-Hard
    <https://en.wikipedia.org/wiki/NP-hardness>`_, hence there is no
    efficient algorithm that is guaranteed to always find the best answer.

-   Because of this, typically one would call the algorithm many times, and select the partition with the largest posterior likelihood of Eq. :eq:`model-posterior`, or equivalently, the minimum description length of Eq. :eq:`model-dl`.
+   Because of this, typically one would call the algorithm many times, and select the partition with the largest posterior probability of Eq. :eq:`model-posterior`, or equivalently, the minimum description length of Eq. :eq:`model-dl`.
 The description length of a fit can be obtained with the :meth:`~graph_tool.inference.BlockState.entropy` method.
-See also :ref:`sec_model_selection` below.
+See also Sec. :ref:`sec_model_selection` below.

 We may perform a drawing of the partition obtained via the